Poland - eCommercePoland - eCommerce

 Invest in technologies such as cloud computing and Big Data, and in research and innovation to boost industrial competitiveness and skills

 For more information: Digital Single Market DSM Strategy

 The Electronic Commerce Directive (2000/31/EC) provides rules for online services in the EU.
 It requires providers to abide by rules in the country where they are established (country of origin).
 Online providers must respect consumer protection rules such as indicating contact details on their website, clearly identifying advertising and protecting against spam.
 The Directive also grants exemptions to liability for intermediaries that transmit illegal content by third parties and for unknowingly hosting content.
 Comprehensive Market Research on e-commerce in the EU is available upon request.

 For information on this topic please consult the Commerce Department’s Country Commercial Guides on EU Member States.

-Alternatively, search the Commerce Department’s Market Research Library.
+Alternatively, search the Commerce Department’s Market Research Library, available from: Market Intelligence

 The EU’s VAT system is semi-harmonized.
 While the guidelines are set out at the EU level, the implementation of VAT policy is the prerogative of Member States.
 The EU VAT Directive allows Member States to apply a minimum 15 percent VAT rate.
 However, they may apply reduced rates for specific goods and services or temporary derogations.
 Therefore, the examination of VAT rates by Member State is strongly recommended.
 These and other rules are laid out in the VAT Directive.